 - Keep an eye on the news and other sources for information on planned or possible unrest.

 - Follow the advice of local authorities.

 Hunting with firearms is common in rural Malta.
 Hunting areas are rarely marked and can overlap with camping areas, country walkways and other public areas.

-The spring hunting season runs from mid-to-late April, and the autumn hunting season runs from 1 September until 31 January.
+The spring hunting season is in April.
+The government announces the exact dates in March.
+The autumn hunting season usually runs from 1 September until 31 January.
 During these periods, hunting is permitted from 2 hours before sunrise until noon but hunting may occur, outside these times and in undesignated locations.